 There are approximately 8 miles of fat tire bike (FTB) trails on the Reserve.
 Located on the eastern side of the property, fat tire bike trails are winter trails (Jan 1 - March 15) and are subject to closure during the season.
 The following criteria must be in place for the FTB trails to remain open:

 1. The ground must be frozen ground.

-3. The temperature must be at least 25 degrees F.
+2. The temperature must be 25 degrees F or below.

 Closures will be posted at FTB trail heads, our website, KVR Facebook page, and at the visitor center.
 A current year annual permit or KVR day pass is required to use the trails.
 Users must stay on designated trails or adjacent roads.
 The FTB trails on the Reserve are not groomed.
 They are considered backcountry trails, are narrow and winding, and are shared with snowshoers and hikers.
 Please be courteous and practice friendly trail etiquette when encountering other trail users.